 The drive from Jasper to Banff, or Banff to Jasper, along the scenic Icefields Parkway in the Canadian Rockies, is ranked among the top road trips in the world.
-Along the drive between Banff and Jasper, you’ll see mountains and glaciers rise dramatically overhead while wildlife roams freely.
+Along the drive between the two mountain towns, you’ll see mountains and glaciers rise dramatically overhead while wildlife roams freely.

 The Drive From Jasper To Banff (Banff to Jasper)

-If you were to drive straight through without any stops, the drive will take you between 3.5 and 4 hours.
+If you were to drive straight through without any stops, the drive would take you between 3.5 and 4 hours.
 However, you should expect the drive to take at least 5 hours in the winter and the summer, but it’s best to plan to drive between Jasper and Banff all day.
-The reasons the drive between Banff and Jasper takes longer than calculated are for the following.
+The reasons the drive between takes longer than calculated are because of the following.

 Banff to Jasper by Car

-The best way to connect Banff to Jasper is with your own car.
-This gives you the opportunity to stop when you want to stop, when you want to stop.
-It’s best if you have your own car to do this with as rental car rates in the summer are quite high.
+The best way to connect Banff to Jasper is by car.
+This allows you to stop when you want to stop, where you want to stop.
+Ideally, you’ll have your own car to do this with, as rental car rates in the summer are quite high.

 The most popular way to drive is from Banff to Jasper, so it’s best to pick up a rental car in Calgary.
 Though if driving from Jasper to Banff, you should rent your car in Edmonton.
-Another option is to schedule your flights as one-ways (fly into Calgary and out of Edmonton or vice versa) though this is generally more expensive.
-We recommend booking a rental car with Rentalcars.com.
+Another option is to schedule your flights as one-ways (fly into Calgary and out of Edmonton or vice versa), though this is generally more expensive.
+We recommend booking a rental car with Rentalcars.com or Expedia.

 Important Things to Know About Renting a Car in Banff